navcoin/navcoin-org/content/for-business/index.en.md

     {{< feature
         titleText="Simple"
         imgSrc="/images/for-business/bus-simple.svg"
         text="Payment is easy as scanning a QR code.
-Funds automatically transfer to your NavCoin&nbsp;wallet."
+Funds automatically transfer to your Navcoin&nbsp;wallet."
     >}}
     {{< feature
         titleText="Low fees"
         imgSrc="/images/for-business/bus-low-fee.svg"
-        text="NavCoin is one of world's cheapest payment networks in the world, with fees typically under one&nbsp;percent."
+        text="Navcoin is one of world's cheapest payment networks in the world, with fees typically under one&nbsp;percent."
     >}}
     {{< feature
         titleText="Eco-friendly"